magandrez/heroku-demo/README.md

 This is a simple demo to play with [Heroku](https://www.heroku.com/).

 It is written in Python and relies in [Flask](http://flask.pocoo.org/).
 It is meant to show a standard development lifecycle and deployment to Heroku.
+For an extensive and much better guide, use official [Getting Started with Python on Heroku](https://devcenter.heroku.com/articles/getting-started-with-python#introduction).

 Go ahead and clone this repository.